bitstadium/HockeySDK-Cordova/samples/README.md

 2) Connect device

-3) *For iOS only:* Open `platforms/ios/cordova-hockey-app.xcworkspace` in Xcode and select provisioning profile/change bundle id for project.
+3) *For iOS only:* Open `platforms/ios/cordova-hockey-app.xcworkspace` in Xcode and change the bundle id and select a provisioning profile for the project.
 In addition, you can set target for `cordova-hockey-app`.

 4) Build and run project
 ```